How to become

 Many musicians teach themselves.
 Some start learning an instrument from an early age.
 This might be with a private music teacher or training provider.

-You can take graded music exams in lots of types of instruments including:
+You can take graded music exams in lots of types of music, including:

 - woodwind